ronisbr/PrettyTables.jl/docs/src/man/latex_backend.md

 ## LaTeX highlighters

-A set of highlighters can be passed as a `Tuple` to the `highlighter` keyword.
+A set of highlighters can be passed as a `Tuple` to the `highlighters` keyword.
 Each highlighter is an instance of the structure [`LatexHighlighter`](@ref).
 It contains the following two fields: